-As 286 Princes Highway has been vacant since September 2015, it is reasonable to assume that the existing planning controls do not support the planning objectives for the local area.
-Therefore, if current zoning and FSR have not stimulated redevelopment of these sites to date, how will retaining these controls stimulate future redevelopment?
+It follows therefore, that if current zoning and FSR have not enabled redevelopment of this site to date, how will retaining these controls stimulate its future redevelopment?
 The addition of an extra storey will have little or no benefit as most of the permitted uses in the current and proposed B6 zone (such as car yards, light industries, transport facilities etc.) are unlikely to viably operate above the ground or on subsequent floors (Table 2).

 Table 2.
-The existing LEP controls and controls proposed in the Strategy for subject sites
+The existing and proposed LEP controls

-LEP control Existing Proposed (under strategy) Land use B6 Enterprise Corridor B6 Enterprise Corridor FSR 1.5:1 1.5:1 Building height 14.5m 18m
+LEP Existing Control Proposed control (under Strategy) Land use B6 Enterprise Corridor B6 Enterprise Corridor FSR 1.5:1 1.5:1 Building height 14.5m 18m